Camp Ashraf: 2009 attack by Iraqi forces

 In a 2010 report, Amnesty International said that "Following months of rising tension, Iraqi security forces forcibly entered and took control of Camp Ashraf ... on 28 and 29 July.
-The camp, which houses some 3400 members or supporters of the People's Mojahedeen Organization of Iran (PMOI), an Iranian opposition group had been under US military control since 2003. ...
+The camp, which houses some 3400 members or supporters of the People's Mojahedeen Organization of Iran, an Iranian opposition group had been under US military control since 2003. ...
 Video footage showed Iraqi security forces deliberately driving military vehicles into crowds of protesting camp residents.
 The security forces also used live ammunition, apparently killing at least nine camp residents, and detained 36 others who they tortured".

 The failure to relocate the camp residents prompted the "Ashrafi Committee", an ad-hoc group of Premier Minister al-Maliki's office, to tighten the embargo on Camp Ashraf.
 From January 2010 onwards, despite the attempts of UNAMI for the protection of human rights, fuel deliveries, water, and food supply were severely reduced, resident's vehicles were seized, and medical assistance and resident's access to hospital treatment and surgery were denied.

 In Spring 2010, the Iraqi Premier Minister's Office in cooperation with the Iranian embassy in Iraq arranged so-called "family visits" of some Iranian government-operated NGOs to destabilize Camp Ashraf.
-Assisted by the Iraqi army, they set up camp at the gate and fixed loudspeakers around the camp. over a period of two years, there were around 300 units "blaring threats and insults day and night at the residents".
+Assisted by the Iraqi army, they set up camp at the gate and fixed loudspeakers around the camp.
+Over a period of two years, there were around 300 units "blaring threats and insults day and night at the residents".

 In his quarterly report to the Security Council of 14 May 2010 pursuant to resolution 1883, UN Secretary-General Ban Ki-moon stressed the rights of residents of Camp Ashraf, to protection against arbitrary displacement in Iraq or forced extradition to Iran.

 Brian Binley, a Member of Parliament from the United Kingdom's Conservative Party, also asked for protection of Ashraf.

 On 17 October 2010, on the eve of al-Maliki's visit to Tehran, an armed attack by Iraqi forces took place, injuring 10 residents.

 On January 7, 2011, assailants bussed from Basra, Amara, Nasiriya, and Baghdad to the gates of the Camp.
 This was jointly coordinated by the "Ashraf Committee" of al-Maliki's office with the Iranian embassy in Baghdad and backed up by Iraqi security forces.
 The assailants attacked the camp resulting in 176 wounded.
 Iraqi forces prevented the wounded, 93 of whom were women, to go to the hospital for treatment.